 - Dates: July 17-21, 2023.

 - Location: Oregon State University (OSU) in Corvallis, OR.

-- Hotel accommodations in the vicinity of the OSU classrooms will be arranged.
+- Hotel accommodations in the vicinity of the OSU classrooms have been arranged.

 - The summer school will be offered in-person only.